morgwai/grpc-scopes/README.md

 }
 ```

+### Dependency management
-Dependency of this jar on `guice` is declared with scope `provided`, so that apps can use any version of `guice` with compatible API.
+Dependencies of this jar on [guice](https://search.maven.org/artifact/com.google.inject/guice), [slf4j-api](https://search.maven.org/artifact/org.slf4j/slf4j-api) and [grpc](https://search.maven.org/search?q=g:io.grpc) are declared as optional, so that apps can use any versions of these deps with compatible API.

 ## EXAMPLES